 2. You say tomato, I say tomato juice for removing a tan

 You may have imbibed tomato juice all by itself, or enjoyed it in a bloody mary mix, but when was the last time you poured some on your skin?
-Well, using tomatoes or tomato juice for removing a tan does indeed have some potential.
+Well, using tomatoes or tomato juice for sun tan removal from sun damage does indeed have some potential.
 People have used tomatoes as brightening agents because they are rich in antioxidants.
 Since antioxidants fight free radicals that damage skin cells, that means tomatoes and tomato juice may also combat early signs of aging like those fine lines and wrinkles.
 Also, just like lemon juice, tomatoes contain ascorbic acid, which means it can help with exfoliation.

-For this tan-removing mix, we recommend pairing tomatoes with yogurt.
-Again, there’s no need to worry, you don’t have to consume this crazy combination!
+For this tan-removal home remedies mix, we recommend pairing tomatoes with yogurt.
+Again, there’s no need to worry, you don’t have to consume this crazy combination, and cover your hands and legs just for a tan!
 It’s a topical treatment.

 Yogurt helps to soften skin, given the lactic acid it contains.
-The lactic acid will help remove the dead skin cells, exposing the newer, more youthful-looking skin underneath.
+The lactic acid will help remove the dead cells the natural way, exposing the newer, more youthful-looking skin underneath.
 It also can increase elasticity and help lock in the moisture.

-To make this tan-removal mixture, remove the skin from a raw tomato, and blend it together with 2 teaspoons of plain yogurt.
+To make this home remedy tan-removal mixture, get rid of the skin from a raw tomato, and blend it together with 2 teaspoons of plain yogurt.
 Greek yogurt works well, since the consistency is a little less drippy than some other options.
-Apply this paste to all the parts of your body that have the tan you’d like to remove.
+Apply this paste to all the parts of your tan body that you’d like to treat.
 Leave on your skin for a full 15 minutes, and then wash it off.
-You can do this every two days until your tan fades like a distant memory of unwanted stains and streaks that exist only in your mind.
+You can do this tan removal skincare routine every two days until your tan fades like a distant memory of unwanted stains and streaks that exist only in your mind.

 3. Try some papaya, honey

 Papaya and honey, that is!
 Papaya has been found to have several beneficial properties that positively impact the health of your skin, and the same can be said for honey.
 Found in several natural exfoliating products such as papaya, papain is a protein-dissolving enzyme that helps shed dead skin cells.
-This, of course, is key to removing an unwanted tan.
+This, of course, is key to removing an unwanted tan, and start the process of skin lightening from too much fun in the sun.
 With vitamin C and lycopene present in papaya as well, it works against inflammation and oxidative damage, which means more good news if you’re a fan of younger-looking, healthy skin.

 Put papaya together with honey (which, as we mentioned above, can help heal and smooth the skin), and you have a sweet mix that moisturizes and exfoliates all at the same time.